 My Invisalign Journey – Was it Worth it?! & 10 Myths

-If you’re reading this post, chances are you’ve become borderline obsessed with fixing your crooked teeth.
+If you’re reading this post, chances are you’ve become borderline obsessed with fixing your crooked teeth or thinking of getting your wisdom teeth removed.
 Maybe you’re down a rabbit hole of blog posts, wish-washing back and forth on whether it’s worth the price tag and the commitment.
 I get it.
 Seriously.
 Before I signed my life away to the clear trays, I painstakingly researched the pros and cons, and while a lot of what I read scared the shit out of me, I ultimately made the decision to make the investment, and I’ve never been happier I did!
 But, that’s not why I’m writing this blog post.
 I’m writing to debunk some myths I read before I started this year-long smile-perfecting journey.
 In order to comprehend the process and lay it out to you, I had to Visit this dentist in Perth and get to know the ins-and-outs.

 MYTHS ABOUT INVISALIGN